 - Remember that most of the weight of your foot should be on the floor while giving the pedal light pressure.

 - Cautiously increase the pressure until the car is almost at a complete stop.

 - Ease up the brake pedal a bit before coming to a complete stop.

 - This action will help to keep the vehicle from bouncing back too hard.

 4. Skipping regular maintenance session

 Just because there is nothing wrong with the car does not mean that you should skip the regular maintenance.
-The key to a vehicle’s lifespan and dependability requires exactly that; a regular and thorough maintenance such as oil filter change, brake maintenance, examining the undercarriage of the car, and so on.
-All these should not be considered as unnecessary expenses.
-Having your car serviced according to the manufacturer requirements will help you tremendously in the long run and probably save you money by reducing the tendency for repairs.
+The key to a vehicle’s lifespan and dependability requires exactly that; regular and thorough maintenance such as oil filter change, brake maintenance, examining the undercarriage of the car, and so on.
+All these should not be considered unnecessary expenses.
+Having your car serviced according to the manufacturer's requirements will help you tremendously in the long run and probably save you money by reducing the tendency for repairs.